GabrielaTuma/MechaCar_Statistical_Analysis/README.md

 </kbd>  &nbsp;
 </p>

 The **current manufacturing data meets this design specification** once the variance is around 60.
-However, this sample includes 3 different lots that should be analized individually, if the lots are statistically similar the manufacturing process is probably stable and we can expect similar results in the future.
+However, this sample includes 3 different lots that should be analyzed individually, if the lots are statistically similar the manufacturing process is probably stable and we can expect similar results in the future.

 <p align="center">
 <kbd>